GLOBAL MARKETS-Easing concerns about U.S. economy lift equity markets

-NEW YORK, Oct 4 (Reuters) - Modest job growth in the United States buoyed world stock markets broadly on Friday, helping calm markets after one of the worst weeks for equities in months.
+NEW YORK, Oct 4 (Reuters) - A report showing a modest increase in U.S. jobs lifted world equity benchmarks broadly on Friday, restoring calm after one of the worst weeks for stocks in months.

-The unemployment rate in the world’s largest economy fell to a 50-year low in September, helping ease worries that the United States was on a path to recession after weak data earlier this week showed a slowdown in U.S. manufacturing and services.
+The unemployment rate in the world’s largest economy fell to a 50-year low in September, easing worries over a potential U.S. recession after weak data earlier this week showed a slowdown in U.S. manufacturing and services.
 The string of weak data had sharply raised market expectations of additional interest rate cuts by the Federal Reserve.

 “We’ve had such a string of bad news, that anything that shows the economy is doing better than perhaps people have been talking about is well received,” said J.J.
 Kinahan, chief market strategist at TD Ameritrade in Chicago.

-Bond yields were little changed, suggesting that investors remain concerned about the U.S. economy.
-Benchmark 10-year notes last rose 5/32 in price to yield 1.5187%, from 1.536% late on Thursday.
+Bond yields were little changed, suggesting investors remain concerned about the U.S. economy.
+Benchmark 10-year notes last rose 4/32 in price to yield 1.5221%, from 1.536% late on Thursday.

-Talks between Beijing and Washington will resume next week to work towards a truce in the protracted trade spat between the world’s two largest economies, although hopes of a definitive agreement are pretty low.
+Talks between Beijing and Washington will resume next week as the world’s two largest economies work towards a truce in their protracted trade spat, although hopes for a definitive agreement are low.

 Traders see a 85% chance the Fed will cut rates by 25 basis points to 1.75%-2.00% in October, up from 39.6% on Monday, according to CME Group’s FedWatch tool.